codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/pull-request-branches.md

 max-width="50%"
 %}

-From the same dialog, you can also choose a specific trigger to "emulate" for this branch if you have connected multiple triggers on the same pipeline.
+From the same dialog, you can also select a specific trigger to "emulate" for this branch if you have connected multiple triggers on the same pipeline.

 ## Restricting which branches to build

 The auto-build nature of Codefresh for all branches is what you want most times.
 For larger projects, you might wish to restrict pipelines running only on specific branches.

-This is performed by filling [the branch field]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/#pull-request-target-branch-and-branch) in the trigger dialog with a regular expression.
+This is performed by defining [the branch field]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/#pull-request-target-branch-and-branch) in the trigger dialog with a regular expression.

 {% include image.html
 lightbox="true"